marcosschroh/dataclasses-avroschema/docs/schema_relationships.md

 }'
 ```

-## Avoid name colision in multiple relationships
+## Avoid name collision in multiple relationships

 Sometimes we have relationships where a class is related more than once with a particular class,
-and the name for the nested schemas must be diferent, otherwise we will generate an invalid `avro schema`.
+and the name for the nested schemas must be different, otherwise we will generate an invalid `avro schema`.

 For example: